 Dallas is renowned for its vibrant arts scene and rich history, but it transforms into a winter wonderland during the holiday season.
-The Dallas Christmas Market and holiday events in the city reflect the region’s unique blend of southern charm and modern sophistication, creating a delightful experience for visitors.
+The Dallas Christmas Market and holiday events in the city reflect the region’s unique blend of southern charm and modern sophistication, creating a fun experience for visitors.

 In this guide, I’ll get into all the essential details, from the confirmed 2023 dates and opening times to locations and Dallas-specific specialties.

-Christmas in Dallas sees the city adorned with twinkling lights, decorated trees and wreaths across many neighbourhoods, while families come together for traditional meals and exchanges of gifts.
+Christmas in Dallas sees the city adorned with twinkling lights, decorated trees and wreaths across many neighbourhoods while families come together for traditional meals and exchanges of gifts.

 Dallas Christmas Market 2023